-- I. When two or more Judges indicate a score or jogai for the same competitor, the Referee will stop the bout and render the decision accordingly.
+- I. When two or more Judges indicate a score or Jogai for the same competitor, the Referee will stop the bout and render the decision accordingly.
 Should the Referee fail to stop the bout the Match Supervisor will raise the red flag and blow his whistle. - II.
 When the Referee decides to halt the bout for any other reason than a signal given by two, or more, of the judges he will call "YAME" at the same time using the required hand signal.
-The Judges will then signal their opinions and the Referee will render the decisions for which there is agreement between two or more judges. - II.
-In the event that both contestants have a score, warning or penalty indicated by two or more judges, both contestants will be awarded their respective points, warnings or penalties. - III.
-If one contestant has a score, warning or penalty indicated by more than one judge and the score or penalty is different between the judges, the lower score, warning or penalty, will be applied if there is not a majority for one level of score, warning or penalty. - IV.
-If there is majority, but dissent, among the judges for one level of score, warning or penalty, the majority opinion will overrule the principle of applying the lowest score, warning or penalty. - V. At HANTEI the four Judges and the Referee each have one vote. - VI.
+The Judges will then signal their opinions and the Referee will render the decisions for which there is agreement between two or more judges. - III.
+In the event that both contestants have a score, warning or penalty indicated by two or more judges, both contestants will be awarded their respective points, warnings or penalties.

+- IV.
+If one contestant has a score, warning or penalty indicated by more than one judge and the score or penalty is different between the judges, the lower score, warning or penalty, will be applied if there is not a majority for one level of score, warning or penalty. - V. If there is majority, but dissent, among the judges for one level of score, warning or penalty, the majority opinion will overrule the principle of applying the lowest score, warning or penalty. - VI.
+At HANTEI the four Judges and the Referee each have one vote. - VII.
 The role of the Match Supervisor is to ensure that the match or bout is conducted in accordance with the Rules of Competition.
 He is not there as an additional Judge.
 He has no vote, nor has he any authority in matters of Judgement, such as whether a score was valid or if JOGAI occurred.
 His sole responsibility is in matters of procedure.
-The match Supervisor will not rotate during Team matches. - VII.
-In the event that the Referee does not hear the time-up bell, the Score-Supervisor will blow his whistle. - VIII.
+The match Supervisor will not rotate during Team matches. - VIII.
+In the event that the Referee does not hear the time-up bell, the Score-Supervisor will blow his whistle. - IX.
 When explaining the basis for a Judgement after the match, the Judges may speak to the Tatami Manager, the Referee Commission, or the Appeals Jury.
-They will explain themselves to no one else.
+They will explain themselves to no one else. - X. A Referee may, based solely on his/her own judgement, ban from the competition floor any coach failing to conform to proper conduct, or that in the opinion of the Referee interferes with the orderly conduct of the match, and postpone the continuation of a bout until the coach complies.
+The same authority of the Referee extends to other members of the competitor's entourage present on the competition floor.